mnichols08/explore-rpg/README.md

 - **Procedural terrain** is generated via a seeded value-noise sampler so every session is identical across clients.
 - **Networking** relies on a handcrafted WebSocket implementation (handshake + frame encoder/decoder) to avoid external packages.
 - **Game loop** runs server-side: movement, combat, attribute updates, and effect resolution happen authoritatively.
-- **Client rendering** uses a canvas-based renderer with a stateless camera, plus Web Components for UI panels.
+- **Client rendering** blends a Three.js isometric stage for terrain, heroes, and NPCs with a stateless 2D canvas overlay for combat indicators, chat bubbles, and HUD adornments.
-- **Visual effects** layer a native WebGL shader beneath the HUD to generate aurora lighting, safe-zone halos, portal spotlights, and dynamic danger lighting without third-party libraries.
+- **Visual effects** layer a native WebGL shader beneath the HUD (and above the 3D stage) to generate aurora lighting, safe-zone halos, portal spotlights, and dynamic danger lighting without third-party libraries.

 ## Next steps